kirubasankars/escat/README.md

 ./escat i a* _
 ```

-Note: "_" only works indices,templates and snapshots.
+Note: "_" is the special command. only works indices,templates and snapshots.